The Path to Health and Happiness™

 If you have trails or walking routes that you would like feature on our website, please register them at WalkCT.org.
 This free service will make it easier for Connecticut residents and visitors to locate the many great walking opportunities that exist throughout the state.

 Did you know that walkers spend about 50% more than people using any other mode of transportation?
 Or that active recreation is one of the hottest things in tourism these days?
 Or that walkable communities have higher real estate values and lower levels of obesity and diabetes than communities that are car-dependant?
-Fortunately, CFPA’s WalkCT program is dedicated to make walking a regular part of Connecticut’s culture.
+Fortunately, CFPA’s WalkCT initiative is dedicated to make walking a regular part of Connecticut’s culture.

 To download your copy of the WalkCT Toolkit and assist your community down the path of walkability, click here.